OrchardCMS/OrchardDoc/Documentation/Adding-admin-menu-items.markdown

     }
     }

 This will result in a single item being added to the admin menu.
+The AddImageSet lets you create an image (in a set of related css files) to display in the navigation menu.
+Position is the order in which the menu's are displayed.

-#Adding submenu items
+#Adding 2nd level menu items
 By adding more .Add statements nested in the parent menu, we can generate a second menu level.
 With the .LinkToFirstChild we don't need an action anymore in the parent item, we'll use the first one from the first child.

         public void GetNavigation(NavigationBuilder builder) {